gashawdemlew/ETHregions2Woredas/README.md

 # ETHRegions2Woredas Package

-A Python package that provides a complete list of regions, zones, and woredas.
+A Python package that provides a complete list of regions, zones, and woredas of Ethiopia.

 ## Installation